saanvivi/BANDIT-writeup/README.md

 ~~~

 ./ here implies that -file00 is the name of a file in the directory, and not a command or option.
-Since we have so many files to search and find out which is the ASCII file, it is impractical to use file commandon each file.
+Since we have so many files to search and find out which is the ASCII file, it is impractical to use file command on each file.
 We use `file ./-file0* `.
 Since all files share a similar name with the only difference being the number at *, the * will continue putting random numbers and running the command, and thus we can search all of them in one go.

 The password for the next level is: lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR